Towards a low emissions future

 Trade certifications

 As NRAC was being rolled out, there was a review of the Ozone Protection Act.
 Refrigerants Australia worked proactively with government to ensure that the outcomes of the review supported good industry practice.
 The eventual revisions to the legislation – the Ozone Protection and Synthetic Greenhouse Gas Management Act – came through in late 2003.
-This included having the Commonwealth implement a mandatory license (through the Australian Refrigeration Council – NRAC’s successor) for all tradespeople that bought, sold and used CFC, HCFC and HFC refrigerants and a range of other practical initiatives to improve practice and reduce emissions.
+This included having the Commonwealth implement a mandatory licence (through the Australian Refrigeration Council – NRAC’s successor) for all tradespeople that bought, sold and used CFC, HCFC and HFC refrigerants and a range of other practical initiatives to improve practice and reduce emissions.

 As a result of these activities, emissions were reduced significantly and cost effectively.